Austintown Fitch High School

-Austintown Fitch High School is a public high school in Austintown, Ohio, United States.
+Fitch High School (commonly referred to as Austintown Fitch High School) is a public high school located Austintown, Ohio, United States.
 It is the only high school in the Austintown Local School District.
-Athletic teams compete as the Austintown Fitch Falcons in the Ohio High School Athletic Association as a member of the All-American Conference.
+Athletic teams are known as the Falcons as a member of the Ohio High School Athletic Association in the All-American Conference.

+History

+Austintown Fitch High School opened in 1916 following the consolidation of several smaller one-room schools.
+The district had built Austintown Centralized School, later changing the name to Austintown Fitch High School in 1924, to name it after John H. Fitch, who donated the land for the school site.

-The original structure was located at 5680 Mahoning Ave.
-Classes moved to the new high school in 1968.
-The original structure has been demolished.
+The original campus was located at 5680 Mahoning Avenue.
+Classes moved to the current high school campus in 1968, with the original campus later being used as a middle school until 2007.
+The original campus has since been demolished and turned into a Mejier in 2025.